mermaid-js/mermaid/docs/n00b-overview.md

 ## Nothing explains a concept like a Good Diagram

+A picture is worth a thousand words, a good diagram is worth a little more in my opinion, and there is no disputing that they are indeed very useful.
+Yet very few people use them, even fewer still do so, for documentation.

+mermaid aims to change that.

+## Creating and Maintaining Diagrams should not be an expensive and frustrating process.

+Anyone who has used Visio, or (God Forbid) Excel to make a Gantt Chart, knows how hard it is to make, edit and maintain good visualizations.

+In an environment of constantly changing information , diagrams/charts become obsolete/inaccurate very fast.
+This hobbles the information transfer and productivity in teams.

+# Doc Rot and Dagrams

+The fast setting Doc-Rot in diagrams makes it quite hard to rationalize taking hours in a desktop application, to produce a diagram that you would need to recreate again the following week in order to account for updates  and changes in the app you are documenting.
+Yet that is often the reality for diagrams and charts.

 mermaid is a javascript based tool that utilizes a markdown inspired syntax to generate documentation, which is actually quicker, less complicated and more convenient than traditional diagramming software.
-This is a relatively straightforward solution to a major hurdle in software teams, Knowledge Transfer and Documentation
+This is a relatively straightforward solution to a major hurdle in software teams,

 # The primary objective of mermaid is to help in addressing the problem of Documentation Rot.